IIC3585-2024/svelte-group-06/README.md

 ## Features
 - Task Management: Add new tasks, view a list of tasks, view tasks details, deleting existing tasks and start and complete tasks.

-- API: Connection with google tasks API, with login to a google account (@uc.cl only), and get the google tasks saved in that account.
+- API: Connection with google tasks API, with login to a google account (@uc.cl only), and get the google tasks saved in that account. **Important: You must log in with your jacastro18@uc.cl account because the Google Cloud project that enables the connection to the Google Tasks API is in Testing Stage.
+As a result, only tester users are authorized to make requests.**

 - Task Filtering: Filter tasks by category, 'All', 'Trabajo', 'Habitos', 'Deportes', 'Ocio', 'Estudios', and 'Otro'.